SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/overview.md

 <!-- sonarcloud -->
 ## Prepare your organization

 A project must belong to an [organization](/organizations/overview/).
-Create one if you intend to collaborate with your team mates, or use your personal organization for test purposes.
+You need to create one to analyze a project and collaborate with your team mates.

 [[info]]
-| ** Important note for private code:** Newly created organizations and personal organizations are under a free plan by default.
+| ** Important note for private code:** Newly created organizations are under a free plan by default.
 This means projects analyzed on these organizations are public by default: the code will be browsable by anyone.
 If you want private projects, you should [upgrade your organization to a paid plan](/sonarcloud-pricing/).

 Find the key of your organization, you will need it at later stages.
 It can be found on the top right corner of your organization's header.